 We know that 30 million adults, in the USA alone,

 have serious difficulties with common reading tasks.

 In addition the majority of US adults (even college educated ones) have been found to be below proficient in their ability to read, interpret & apply what they read accurately.
 Many of these people believe they have understood the information correctly.
-This means that many of your employees & customers are misinterpreting your visual messages.
+This means that many of your employees & customers may be misinterpreting your visual messages.
 Misinterpretations can manifest themselves in actions ranging from mild annoyances to fatal mistakes.

 Effective communications are a basic key to business success.

-CIDified messages can help people accurately interpret your message increasing the probability of: fewer workplace mishaps; more effective project and inter-departmental communications; better customer relations.
+Messages that are in sync with the cognitive process (CID) can help people accurately interpret your message increasing the probability of: fewer workplace mishaps; more effective project and inter-departmental communications; better customer relations.